tummychow/arch-server-stuff/PART3.md

 $ systemctl stop mysqld
 ```

 You can read more about the configuration script [here](https://mariadb.com/kb/en/mysql_secure_installation/).
-Press <enter> first (the script wants the database's root password, but you just installed MariaDB, so there is no root password).
+Press enter first (the script wants the database's root password, but you just installed MariaDB, so there is no root password).
 The rest is up to you.
-I pressed <n> next (don't use a root password) and I pressed <y> for all the other questions.
+I pressed N next (don't use a root password) and I pressed Y for all the other questions.
 Obviously this is *not* a secure configuration, but that's not too important for me.

 Next, you need to enable the PHP extensions you installed.
 PHP's configuration is `/etc/php/php.ini`.
 The extension lines are of the form `;extension=foobarbaz.so`.
 The semicolon indicates a comment.
 Make sure the following extensions are enabled (uncomment them if they're already present, add them to the list otherwise):